wurstscript/WurstScript/manual.md

 	// Also classes, e.g. setter and getter for private vars public function BlubClass.getPrivateMember() returns real
 		return this.privateMember

+	// And tuples as mentioned above
+	public function vec2.lengthSquared returns real
+		return this.x*this.x+this.y*this.y

 # Operator Overloading